 Run by experienced leaders in the trades, counseling, business, and economic development, our dynamic team remains obsessed with providing a ‘hand up, not a hand out’ that many people are desperately in need of to rebuild their lives.

-Today, TIP offers opportunities in general laboring, brick and block masonry, fundamentals of carpentry and stone work as well as apprenticeship opportunities in welding, carpentry, and product prototyping in partnership with Carnegie Mellon University School of Architecture UDBS program and Construction Junction.
+Today, TIP offers opportunities in general laboring, brick and block masonry, fundamentals of carpentry and stone work as well as apprenticeship opportunities in welding and carpentry in partnership with Carnegie Mellon University School of Architecture UDBS program and Construction Junction.

 Thanks to our amazing community partners and supporters, including

 James Anderson is a senior behavioral scientist at the RAND Corporation , and a professor at the Pardee RAND Graduate School.
 He has served as principal investigator on more than a dozen projects, ranging from policy implications of autonomous vehicle technology to understanding the effects of indigent defense systems.
 He has presented to a wide variety of academic and professional audiences.
 He is a member of the Center for Disease Control’s Policy Surveillance Standards Expert Committee, and a Member of the Transportation Research Board of the National Academies Committee on Vehicle Highway Automation.
 He is the director of quality assurance for the Institute for Civil Justice.

 Before joining RAND, he clerked for the Honorable Morton Greenberg of the U.S. Court of Appeals for the Third Circuit, and practiced law for 10 years.
 He received a J.D. for Yale Law School, and a B.A. in ethics, politics, and economics from Yale University.